When to treat moss in a lawn to guarantee strong, green grass – just in time for summer

 ‘The best time to treat moss is during spring and autumn,’ says Chris McIlroy, lawn expert at The Grass People.
 ‘These seasons have the optimal mild and moist conditions needed to effectively treat moss and help lawns recover after treatment, as the grass is actively growing.’

-Actually, we’re at just the right point in the year to get started now — so you can add it to your list of jobs to do in the garden in March.
+Actually, we’re at just the right point in the year to get started now — so you can add the task to your list of jobs to do in the garden in March.

 Chris is the technical product lead and in-house lawn seed expert for The Grass People, a grass seed company that champion their expert lead advice and high-quality seed.
 His advice is focused on sowing, mowing, and maintaining a perfect lawn, and how to overcome any lawn issues homeowners face.